rkendev/Udacity_Cloud_Architect_using_Microsoft_Azure/README.md

 ## Files in Repository
 The repository is structured to contain multiple projects, each in its own folder with a separate README.md file.
 The main folders include:

-- Moving fron On-Prem to Azure Cloud
+- Moving from On-Prem to Azure Cloud